HanXD345/rock-paper-scissors/README.md

-# rock-paper-scissors
+# tic-tac-toe
-Rock-Paper-Scissors project/assignment from The Odin Project.
+Tie-Tac-Toe project/assignment from The Odin Project.